Kerry Madsen

-Kerry Madsen (3 December 1971) is an Australian sprintcar driver that has raced with the World of Outlaws in both his home country, and predominantly the United States.
-For years, the Saint Mary's, New South Wales, Australia native has driven a 410, winged sprintcar.
+Kerry Madsen (3 December 1971) is an Australian sprintcar driver who has raced with the World of Outlaws in both his home country, and predominantly the United States.
+For years, the Saint Mary's, New South Wales, Australia native has driven a 410 winged sprintcar.

 Kerry Madsen is from St Marys, New South Wales, Australia; a suburb of Sydney.
-Though was born in Christchurch New Zealand.
+Though he was born in Christchurch, New Zealand.
 He has been driving a sprintcar since the 1990s, and has had success in both America and Australia.